HadirouTamdamba/Fraud-Detection-in-Financial-Transactions-EU/README.md

 Link to database : https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 ## Problem Statement
 The goal is to detect fraudulent transactions in a dataset of credit card transactions.
+This project is useful for banks and financial institutions.

 ## Dataset Description
 The **Credit Card Fraud Detection** dataset contains 284,807 transactions, of which 492 are fraudulent.
 The variables are anonymized (V1 to V28) and include the transaction amount.